 Master of Science in Clinical Research (MSCR)

-The MS in Clinical Research (formerly known as Clinical Investigation) is a rigorous program that meets the needs of health professionals engaged in the full-spectrum of patient-oriented research.
+The MS in Clinical Research, which is a STEM program, is a rigorous program that meets the needs of health professionals engaged in the full-spectrum of patient-oriented research.
 This flexible degree program is designed for a variety of professionals including physicians who will plan and oversee translational research and clinical trials; research nurses; study coordinators; managers in clinical research and site management organizations (CROs and SROs); and professionals in the pharmaceutical, biotechnology and medical device industries.

 The program’s degree requirements include:

 - Minimum of 32 graduate credits: 22 required (including practicum and research credits), and 10 elective

-- Clinical Reseach Practicum: Hands-on involvement in a clinical research project
+- Clinical Research Practicum: Hands-on involvement in a clinical research project

 - Capstone Project: clinical research conducted, analyzed, written, and presented by student